 • Ushers

-Although many people think of large events or bake sales when the term fundraising is mentioned, there are many different ways to raise money.
+Although many people associate the term “fundraising” with large events or bake sales, there are numerous other ways to raise money.
 Here are a few different types of fundraisers that might work for you and your church.

 A large wheelbarrow can hold at least 50,000 pennies, which equals $500.
 Put a wheelbarrow in your worship center and invite members to donate pennies.